Dingbat (building): History

 Rubin continues, "Inserted into empty lots or replacing the [existing] residential stock, the dingbat [was] a remarkably successfully transitional solution, the fulminations of architectural critics notwithstanding."
 Dingbats are primarily located in areas of a city that were (sub)urbanized or redeveloped in the 1950s and 1960s; city centers are generally free of them.
 Many are located on cheaper lots found near "locally undesirable land uses" such as sewage plants, power stations, jails or major freeways.
+Their low cost and mass production created a huge supply of cheap housing in areas where they were concentrated.
+They were in this regard highly successful in the goal of easing the region's shortage of rental housing.
+However, the influx of low-income renters was often blamed for problems of poverty and gang violence in these areas.
+As housing costs have risen in subsequent decades, many of the buildings have been renovated and now command high rents.

 The production of dingbats essentially ceased by the mid-1970s because they were "zoned out of existence when their signature back-out parking was banned by city ordinance".

 An unusual nonresidential use of the dingbat style can be seen in the Lackawanna, New York City Hall.

 Architecture, construction and styling

 Dingbats, designed to maximize land use, stretch their footprints to the lot line and are typically 50 feet (15 m) wide by 100 feet (30 m) deep.
 Always cuboid, the stucco boxes usually contain six to twelve apartments per building.
 Most dingbats are covered in stucco, sometimes along with other materials like vertical wooden clapboard, concrete blocks or river rock.
 The stilts that support the cantilevered portion of the building are generally made of metal or stucco-covered wood.

 Two standard elements of the dingbat type are multiple entrances and the illusion of single-family residential density.
 The front of the building usually has one entrance or no entrances, presenting a unified front to the street.
 Typically, each unit is assigned a reserved parking spot; in some cases it is tandem parking.
 Some dingbats have studios; most are filled with one-or-two bedroom, one-bathroom units.

 As for their livability, Gary Indiana writes, "A bad idea run amok, these one- or two- (sometimes three-) story stucco shoeboxes that nearly everyone lives in at one time or another in L.A. have an existential emptiness that can be gussied up and dissembled by track lighting and the right sort of throw pillows and furniture, but the spatial insipidity of the dingbat eventually defeats most efforts to turn a 'unit' into 'home,' even when little sparkle lights enliven the façade."
+Unit interiors are defined by minimalism, typically consisting of bare rectangular rooms with simple windows, little to no built-in interior detail, and only the most basic fixtures.
+This makes their appeal highly dependent upon the furnishings and decorations brought by the residents.